 If you use your laptop in class to take notes

-Then it is a simple process to upload your notes to Blackboard Learn (BBL).
+Then it is a simple process to upload your notes to Sharepoint.

 If you use pen and paper to take notes

-More information on this simple process as well as scanner locations will be given in the instructions email sent to you by the Notetaking Department, after you have been signed up.
+More information on this simple process will be given in the instructions email sent to you by the Notetaking Department, after you have been signed up.

 Access and Equity Services is here to assist individuals requiring accommodations based on disability, religion, family status and gender identity.